sleekmason/extra-themes/README.md

 Either way, the themes will then appear in your system settings appearance dialog.

+place the themes directly into /usr/share/themes for systemwide (root) use.

 ### To Remove:
 Just remove the theme folders you one longer wish to use.  the ~/.themes folder can be deleted as well.